chuanqisun/htmaa-2025/src/posts/week-09/index.md

 | Note per click                              | Simple implementation, precise triggering | No control over note duration         |
 | Consecutive clicks to start and stop a note | More control over note duration           | More complex, especially timing logic |

-I chose the second approach because it would allow for more expressive playing—fast spins would create staccato notes while slow rotations would sustain them longer.
+I chose the second approach because it would allow for more expressive playing.
 With debouncing logic, I could track when a group of consecutive clicks starts and stops:

 ```cpp
 // ... setup and encoder initialization ...